Statistics

 Frequently asked questions

-Yes.
-Amazon RSA 2048 M03 is a publicly trusted intermediate CA operated by Amazon Trust Services LLC and chained to Amazon Root CA 1.
-It is recognized by all mainstream browsers and operating system trust stores.
-The certificate itself is not a phishing indicator — the same intermediate signs millions of legitimate sites.
+Amazon RSA 2048 M03 is a publicly trusted intermediate certificate authority operated by Amazon Trust Services LLC and chained to Amazon Root CA 1.
+It is recognized by all mainstream browsers and operating system trust stores, so the certificate itself is not a phishing indicator - the same intermediate signs millions of legitimate sites. phishunt only flags the specific domains listed below as suspicious; Amazon RSA 2048 M03 as a CA is fine.

 Why does Amazon RSA 2048 M03 show up on phishing sites?